-When considering large-scale alterations to your home, knocking your house down and doing a self build might not be your first consideration.
+When considering large-scale alterations to your home, demolishing to rebuild might not be your first consideration.
 However, it might make sense, both architecturally and financially, to knock down your old home and replace it with something new, designed to your specification.

 How much should rebuilding cost?